a-rashid-saaka/Projects/README.md

 ### Covid19 Data Exploration
 **Data Source**

-- The datasets used for this exploration analysis was obtained from  [Here](https://github.com/AlexTheAnalyst/PortfolioProjects)
+- The datasets used for this exploration analysis is obtained from  [Here](https://github.com/AlexTheAnalyst/PortfolioProjects)
 - Two tables are used for this analysis, namely CovidDeaths,CovidVaccinations
 - The tables are imported as excel files into Microsoft SQL Server Management Studio for analysis